Mylittleswift/awesome-ios/README.md

 * [InstagramLogin](https://github.com/AnderGoig/InstagramLogin) - A simple way to authenticate Instagram accounts on iOS.
 * [ReCaptcha](https://github.com/fjcaetano/ReCaptcha) - [In]visible ReCaptcha for iOS.
 * [LinkedInSignIn](https://github.com/serhii-londar/LinkedInSignIn) - Simple view controller to login and retrieve access token from LinkedIn.

-## Bridging

-*Sharing code between Objective-C and Swift, iOS and macOS, Javascript and Objective-C.*

-* [RubyMotion](http://www.rubymotion.com/) - RubyMotion is a revolutionary toolchain that lets you quickly develop and test native iOS and macOS applications for iPhone, iPad and Mac, all using the Ruby language.
-* [JSPatch](https://github.com/bang590/JSPatch) - JSPatch bridge Objective-C and Javascript using the Objective-C runtime.
-You can call any Objective-C class and method in JavaScript by just including a small engine.
-JSPatch is generally use for hotfix iOS App.
-* [WebViewJavascriptBridge](https://github.com/marcuswestin/WebViewJavascriptBridge) - An iOS/macOS bridge for sending messages between Obj-C and JavaScript in UIWebViews/WebViews
-* [MAIKit](https://github.com/MichaelBuckley/MAIKit) - A framework for sharing code between iOS and macOS

 ## Cache